 What Are Sleeping Pills?

 Most sleeping pills are classified as "sedative hypnotics."
 That's a specific class of drugs used to go to sleep or stay asleep.
 Sedative hypnotics include benzodiazepines, barbiturates, and various hypnotics.

 Benzodiazepines such as Ativan, Librium, Valium, and Xanax are anti-anxiety medications.
 They also increase drowsiness and help people sleep.
 Halcion is an older benzodiazepine sedative-hypnotic medicine that has largely been replaced by newer medicines.
 While these drugs may be useful for the short term, all benzodiazepines are potentially addictive and can cause problems with memory and attention.
 They are usually not recommended for long-term treatment of sleeping problems.

 Barbiturates, another group of drugs in this sedative-hypnotic class, depress the central nervous system and can cause sedation.
 Short- or long-acting barbiturates are prescribed as sedatives or sleeping pills.
 But more commonly, these hypnotic drugs are limited to use as anesthesia.
 They can be fatal in overdose.

 Newer medications help you fall asleep faster.
 Some of these sleep-inducing drugs, which bind to the same receptors in the brain as do benzodiazepines, include Ambien, Lunesta, and Sonata.
 They are somewhat less likely than benzodiazepines to be habit-forming, but over time can still sometimes cause physical dependence.
 They can work quickly to increase drowsiness and sleep.
 Another sleep aid, called Rozerem, acts differently from other sleep medicines.
 It affects a brain hormone called melatonin, and it's not addictive.
-Belsomra and Quviviq are unique sleep aids that affects a brain chemical called orexin and is not addictive.
+Belsomra and Quviviq are unique sleep aids that affect a brain chemical called orexin and are not addictive.
 Another sleep medicine that is not addictive, Silenor, is a low-dose form of the tricyclic antidepressant doxepin.

 What Are the Side Effects of Sleeping Pills?